Al-Shamal SC: Stadium

-Modeled after the historic Zubarah Fort, Al-Shamal SC Stadium, the club's home grounds is renowned for its unique design, with its red bricks being imported from India.
+Modeled after the historic Al Zubara Fort, the Al-Shamal Stadium serves as the club's home grounds and is renowned for its unique design, with its red bricks being imported from India.
 It was opened in 2011.

 Spread over an area of 84,000 m^{2} in Madinat ash Shamal, the stadium had an original seating capacity of 3,500 spectators, though this was later increased to a 5,000 seating capacity.
 The club also has an indoor sports hall, with a capacity for 500 spectators, which is used by its handball, volleyball and basketball teams.
 Furthermore, an athletics field and a football training field can be found at the venue.